 “I was sitting naked in one of the hot tubs at Esalen, looking out at the Pacific Ocean after a blissful massage, and suddenly realized my life was crap.”

 “What?
 That was a peak moment?”

 “Well, not in a kumbaya way.
-But, right after, I knew I needed to feel more like I had in that moment.
+But, right then I knew I needed to feel more like I did in that moment.
 My life, which looked good enough on the outside, wasn’t going the way I’d hoped it would.”

 I was kind of curious to hear it for myself.
 Eavesdropping on these women while they stood in the reception line, I hadn’t been surprised by what the first had said.
 Most likely, we can all relate in some way.
 Maybe not in the naked-Esalen-tub way, but in the way of our lives not being all we’d like them to be.
 Sometimes it becomes abundantly clear that if we don’t do something, nothing is going to change.
 That realization is terrifying, liberating, empowering, and life-altering all at once.

 “I’m gonna go another way.
 I can relate to the realization that your life needs some upgrading, but the moment I’m thinking about is when I was lost in bliss.”

 You know that moment right after you have a really good climax and all the tension leaves your body and you feel light and carefree?”